Wondering how to vote while studying abroad? The process is called voting absentee it’s easier than you might think!

 First things first, you need to register to vote.
 It only takes like five minutes and you can find the online registration forms here.

-Now that that’s out of the way, here’s everything you need to know about how to vote absentee:
+Now that that’s out of the way, here’s everything you need to know about how to vote while studying abroad:

 People usually vote absentee because they are

-- College students who study outside of their congressional district.
+- College students who study outside of their Congressional District (i.e. abroad or out of state)

 - Expats working abroad.